 - AHA’s like Glycolic acid.

 - Vitamin A – retinol, retinyl palmitate, basically any ingredient that starts with ‘retin’.

 - Vitamin C – ascorbic acid, ascorbyl palmitate, any ingredient with ‘ascorb’.

-- Linoleic acid high oils – rosehip, grapeseed… (you can download a free list of them here).
+- Linoleic acid high oils – rosehip, grapeseed oil etc.

 - Physical exfoliants – cleansing brushes, scrubs, muslin cloths and more.